A good thermostat helps keep your home at a comfortable temperature year-round while being energy efficient and not requiring too much work.

 Poor customer service

-If you like being able to control your home’s appliances from your smartphone, the Honeywell WiFi Smart Color Thermostat puts control right at your fingertips.
-This Wi-Fi enabled thermostat syncs up to your phone via either the Total Connect Comfort app or Honeywell Home app, allowing you to control it from anywhere.
+If you like being able to control your home’s appliances from your smartphone, the Honeywell Wi-Fi Color Touchscreen Thermostat puts control right at your fingertips.
+This Wi-Fi-enabled thermostat syncs up to your phone via either the Total Connect Comfort app or Honeywell Home app, allowing you to control it from anywhere.

 This thermostat offers flexible 7-day programming, and it has a bright touchscreen for simple adjustments.
 It displays the daily weather forecast right on the screen, and you can even use it to check outdoor and indoor humidity.
-The Smart Color thermostat is compatible with most popular voice assistants, and you can even change the color of its screen to match your decor.
+However, the weather readings aren't always accurate.
+The Smart Color Thermostat is compatible with most popular voice assistants, such as Alexa, Google Assistant, and Microsoft Cortana, and you can even change the color of its screen to match your decor.

 Includes remote sensor